navatharaagi/AWS-Developer-Tools/README.md

   - For “Comments” (optional) provide a comment to the reviewer or leave it blank
 5) Click “Add action”

-- AWS Console-->CodePipeline-->select the pipeline that we want to add the Action to i.e.,"JenkinsPipeline"-->
+- AWS Console-->CodePipeline-->select the pipeline that we want to add the Action to i.e.,"JenkinsPipeline"-->Edit-->